What are the latest funding news in the longevity market? (May 2026)

 We also have a quarter-by-quarter analysis of funding activity in the market here.

-Finally, you can check our complete list of fundraising deals for the longevity market (we update this list every quarter).
+Finally, you can check our complete list of fundraising deals for the longevity market (we update this list every quarter) as well as our ranking of the most funded startups.

 Name When Amount in $ Round Type Category

-All the latest funding deals in the longevity market as of March 2026
+All the latest funding deals during in the longevity market as of May 2026

 When was it?